Apple Text Views

 4. Do you need TextKit 2 specifically?

-- Viewport-based layout
+- Viewport-based layout for large documents

-NSTextLayoutManager- Writing Tools inline behavior
+- Writing Tools full inline experience

 - Modern rendering and layout APIs